themehunk/vayu-blocks/readme.txt

 License : GPLv3 or later
 License URL: https://www.gnu.org/licenses/gpl-3.0.en.html

+== Dependencies ==
+Themehunk is the author of the Vayu block plugin.
+All the images fetched from themehunk server are free to use with Vayu plugin.
+No account access or registration is required.

 == Google Web Font ==
 License: Open Font License, Version 3.7.
 License URL: https://openfontlicense.org/